Skip to main content

 • SMO 1: Quality Assurance

 In the absence of national legislation requiring mandatory quality assurance reviews, the CCPAP, alongside the Association of Women Authorized Public Accountants, created the Alliance for Quality (ALCAPA) initiative, which in turn signed a contract with the Colegio de Contadores Publicos Autorizados de Puerto Rico to provide technical assistance and expertise in the development of the QA system.
 The project began in 2013 and included three phases, all of which were successfully implemented such that since 2016, the CCPAP is now conducting voluntary QA reviews for its member firms.
-As of 2021, nine firms have been inspected.
+As of 2025, nine firms have been inspected.
 The QA system partially aligns with the SMO 1 best practices.
-Gaps include missing the link between the investigation and disciplinary system in the jurisdiction and cooperation with the Technical Board of Accounting (JTC), the regulator of the profession, which has not officially endorsed the QA review system.
-Advocacy efforts continue to promote a legislative reform for the accountancy profession to address major regulatory gaps and adopt international best practices.
+Gaps include missing the link between the investigation and disciplinary system of the JTC and cooperation with the JTC which has not officially endorsed the QA review system.
+CCPAP continues its advocacy efforts to promote a legislative reform for the accountancy profession to address major regulatory gaps and adopt international best practices in this area.

-An ALCAPA Regulatory Committee was formed to operationalize the QA system, and the CCPAP independently formed its Professional Practice Commission.
+An ALCAPA Regulatory Committee was formed to operationalize the QA system, and the CCPAP independently formed its own Professional Practice Commission.
 The CCPAP’s Professional Practice Commission participates in the meetings and activities of the Regulatory Committee, which is ultimately responsible for evaluating and approving the QA reviews.
-To support the implementation of the reviews, the CCPAP disseminates information on quality control standards to its members and stakeholders on an ongoing basis through the ALCAPA’s website and its newsletter, in addition to providing training activities.
+To support the implementation of the reviews, the CCPAP disseminates information on relevant standards to its members and stakeholders on an ongoing basis through the ALCAPA’s website and its newsletter, in addition to providing training activities.

 The CCPAP states that incorporating more members and firms to participate in the voluntary QA review system is the main challenge to progress further with the implementation of the QA review system.
 In addition, the CCPAP reports that it has been working with the regulators of the profession to obtain an official endorsement and require mandatory participation in the program.